Shap Stone Avenue: Location

 Shap Stone Avenue sits near the centre of the Eden Valley, Cumbria.
 It is broadly grouped into a category of monuments dubbed by Aubrey Burl, as 'Cumbrian Circles': large, uncluttered enclosures of stone, large enough to congregate inside.
 Such enclosures are in areas surrounding the English Lake District, and have been dated amongst the oldest in the British Isles (as dated by the Lochmaben Stone).

 It is one of three major complexes of megalithic monuments to be found in the Eden Valley.
 The stone circles, henges, cairns and other standing stones were likely grouped at key nodes along a possible major route north up to Scotland (today marked by the M6 motorway).
 The monuments around Shap form a northwest alignment with several monuments in the Eden Valley, all to the east of the River Lowther along this main route to the north.
-Firstly, Mayburgh Henge and the other henges within the Penrith henge complex, sit alongside the River Eamont, near its confluence with the River Lowther, 11km north of Shap.
-Secondly, the Long Meg and Her Daughters complex runs alongside the River Eden, approximately 20km north of Shap.
+Firstly, Mayburgh Henge and the other henges within the Penrith henge complex, sit alongside the River Eamont, near its confluence with the River Lowther, 11 km north of Shap.
+Secondly, the Long Meg and Her Daughters complex runs alongside the River Eden, approximately 20 km north of Shap.

 Archaeologist Tom Clare noted that the view to the east is restricted, that there may have been a tarn close to the site, and that the southern terminus of the lines of stones may have ended at a stream.
 There may also have been a spring within the complex (alluded to in the repeated place name 'Keld' in the area, Norse for 'spring').
 All of these features are similar to ones found at the Long Meg and Penrith as well.
 Additionally, the landscape surrounding Shap is rich in Neolithic and Early Bronze Age archaeology.
 Of note, are the many burial cairns and ring cairns in the area.
 Notably, Moor Divock sits to the northwest, Gunnerkeld Stone Circle to the north, and Great Asby Scar to the south.
 There is also a multitude of stone circles and burial cairns to the east, such as the Hardendale Stone Cairn, Castle Howe, Seal Howe, and Oddendale.